ngrok/ngrok-docs/docs/integrations/consul/k8s.md

   kubectl annotate ingress ingress-consul k8s.ngrok.com/modules=oauth-module -n consul
   ```

-  This applies the oauth module to each route on our ingress object.
-Navigate to your Hashicups app at `$NGROK_DOMAIN_NAME` and you'll see the Google oauth screen.
+  This applies the OAuth module to each route on our ingress object.
+Navigate to your Hashicups app at `$NGROK_DOMAIN_NAME` and you'll see the Google OAuth screen.

   ![Google Oauth Screen](./img/google-oauth.png)